Mark L. Tizzoni

 About

-Mark Lewis Tizzoni is an Assistant Professor of Classical and Medieval Studies at Bates College, specializing in Late Antiquity and the Middle Ages.
-He earned a B.A. in History and Latin at the University of Scranton and an M.A. and Ph.D. in Medieval Studies at the University of Leeds.
-His teaching focuses on the history of a broader, more globally-defined Middle Ages, offering courses on North and West Africa, Iberia, and the wider Mediterranean world.
-He will also regularly teach courses in Latin language.
+Mark Lewis Tizzoni is an Assistant Professor of Classical and Medieval Studies and History, specializing in late antique and medieval studies.
+Tizzoni earned a B.A. in History and Latin at the University of Scranton and an M.A. and Ph.D. in Medieval Studies at the University of Leeds.
+Tizzoni’s teaching focuses on the history of a broader, more globally-defined Middle Ages that centers Africa in wider Mediterranean and Afro-Eurasian worlds.
+Course offerings consider the Mediterranean world broadly, but give particular attention to the Maghreb, the Horn of Africa, West Africa, and the Iberian peninsula.

-Before coming to Bates, he taught pre-modern African, Iberian, and US history at Angelo State University and worked as a professional horticulturalist in Pennsylvania.
+Before coming to Bates in 2020, he taught pre-modern African, Iberian, and United States history at Angelo State University in San Angelo, TX and worked as a professional horticulturalist in Northeastern Pennsylvania.

 Expertise